 All chocolate starts its life as a seed, in a pod, on a tree.
 The tree in question is the Theobroma cacao tree, which literally means; cacao, the food of the gods!

 The evergreen cacao tree is thought to be native to Central and South America, not particularly big, up to 30 feet tall, and thrives growing in the shade of larger trees.
-The tree flowers all year round, producing pod-like fruit that start green in colour and develop in to a range of yellow, red, orange, purple or blue shades.
+The tree flowers all year round, producing pod-like fruit that start green in colour and develop into a range of yellow, red, orange, purple or blue shades.
 Each fruit contains from 20-50 seeds, about the size of large almonds.
 It is from these seeds, also called beans, which all chocolate comes from.

 There are three main varieties of the cocoa plant: Criollo, Forastero and Trinitario.

-In Spanish this means 'native' or 'of local origin' originates from Central America, probably from Mexico.
+In Spanish, this means 'native' or 'of local origin' originates from Central America, probably from Mexico.
 This was the first cacao variety to be cultivated in pre-Columbian times.
 The Criollo pods are elongated and ridged, usually red or yellow but may also be blue.
 Known for it's complex, powerful flavours that can be fruity or spicy, it's intense aroma and lacking in bitterness.
 The species is susceptible to disease with a lower yield and late ripening.
 It now accounts for around 5% of the world crop, grown mainly in Venezuela, Ecuador, Colombia and Indonesia.

 Spanish for 'foreigner' or 'stranger' originally from the Amazon basin and domesticated later than Criollo.
-Forastero cacao is generally a strong, vigourous plant that grows quickly, the pods are rounder than Criollo and coloured yellowish through to deep orange, with shallower ridges.
+Forastero cacao is generally a strong, vigorous plant that grows quickly, the pods are rounder than Criollo and coloured yellowish through to deep orange, with shallower ridges.
 It produces a lot of fruit, accounting for over 80% of the world's cacao and is grown mainly in Africa and Asia.
 The beans can have a fat content of up to 50%, Forastero cacao has a more bitter flavour and is the workhorse cacao.

 This is the hybrid of Criollo and Forastero cacao and dates back to the 1700's and as the name suggests, developed in Trinidad.
 It was a naturally occurring hybrid, the result of cross-pollination between Forastero trees and the few Criollo trees that survived a natural disaster in the early 18th century.
 Trinitario cacao has the delicate flavour and intense aroma of the Criollo, combined with the more robust constitution of the Forastero bean.
-Grown mainly in Indonesia, Sri Lanka, the West indies and South America, it represents about 10-15% of the world's total production.
+Grown mainly in Indonesia, Sri Lanka, the West Indies and South America, it represents about 10-15% of the world's total production.

 Until the 18th century, plantations mostly grew Criollo beans.
 However, today they make up around 5% of cocoa production, with high-yielding Forastero dominating the world market for bulk, mainstream processing.